British education system

 Years 7 and 8 are the first two years of secondary school education in the UK.
 In some independent schools they are included in the Junior School, in others, they are part of the Senior School.

-Under the UK school system, all students study English, Maths, Sciences, a Humanity and a Modern Language.
-Besides these subjects, each school has a list with optional subjects (Art, Music, Drama, Latin, Sport Science, Design Technology, Computer Science), and students may choose a few subjects that interest them.
+Under the UK school system, all students study English, Maths, Sciences, a Humanities subject and a Modern Language.
+Besides these, each school has a list with optional subjects such as Art, Music, Drama, Latin, Sport Science, Design Technology, Computer Science, etc. and students may choose a few subjects that interest them.

 In some schools, students sit the Common Entrance Exam in year 7.
 There are 3 examination sessions, in November, January and May/June.
 The transition from Junior to Senior School (from year 8 to year 9) may be conditioned upon the Common Entrance Exam results in those schools.